In Her Words: Judith Basya

 What has been one of the most challenging aspects of the experience for you?

 The mental fog and physical debilitation.
 Chemo was temporary, but now Tamoxifen is addling my brain while also stiffening my joints, cramping my muscles, giving me insomnia, mood swings, facial hair, and I could go on.
 I’m supposed to take it for ten years.
 I would go through chemo again to be done with Tamoxifen – that’s how much I hate it.

 What is one thing you wish you knew before you were diagnosed?

 It would have been nice to know everything I now know about breast cancer going in.
-Those initial weeks after a diagnosis when you’re frantically scheduling appointments and visiting every cancer website this side of the internet are insane.
+Those initial weeks after diagnosis when you’re frantically scheduling appointments and visiting every cancer website this side of the Internet is insane.